somosnlp/somosnlp.org/pages/hackathon/cartel.en.md

 ## 📝 Notes

-- Creations must be original
+- Submissions must be original
-- You can use any type of design tool, including AI systems
+- You can use any kind of design tool, including AI systems
-- You will need to be transparent about any use of AI
+- You'll need to be transparent about any use of AI
-- Everyone's participation will be publicly acknowledged
+- We will publicly acknowledge everyone's participation

 We can't wait to see your posters! 🤩